kazimJawad/Real-Time-Audio-Visualization-and-Speech-to-Text/README.md

 -	Python 3.x: Make sure you have Python 3.x installed on your machine.
 -	Libraries: Install the required Python libraries.
-- To install all the necessary dependencies, use the following command: bash \n
+- To install all the necessary dependencies, use the following command:
+* bash
-CopyEdit \n
+* CopyEdit
-pip install -r requirements.txt
+* pip install -r requirements.txt